AuroraNemoia/auroranemoia.github.io/pages/pygmalion.md

 ## Something broke!
 First off, Google is your friend, most of Kobold and Tavern are really just a hodge-podge of existing popular libraries cobbled together into something that works.
 Meaning most errors you'll encounter, others probably have too.

-If you can't figure out anything, [Come see us on the unofficial Discord!](https://discord.gg/d4VkgSdNv6)
+If you can't figure out anything, [Come see us on the official Discord!](https://discord.com/invite/bv4xczmcyk)